 I’m a born and bred creative.
-I grew up drawing, singing, writing songs, making up stories, and playing music at the family reunion talent show.
+I grew up drawing, singing, writing songs, making up stories, and playing music at our family reunion talent show.
 I came up in the advertising world as a writer, and have collaborated with art directors, videographers, other writers, musicians, and illustrators.

-When I came to Element Three, I was most excited about working with not just fellow artists but also a team of digital and paid marketing specialists who dive into the details of where the right audiences are, what their interests are, how those interests overlap, what behaviors we should be tracking, and what messages are most effective.
+When I came to Element Three, I was most excited about working with not just fellow artists, but also a team of digital and paid marketing specialists who dive into the details of where the right audiences are, what their interests are, how those interests overlap, what behaviors we should be tracking, and what messages are most effective.

 I quickly realized how much we both—digitals and creatives—need each other.
 And how every campaign needs us both.

 Social platforms are publishers.
 It’s about the content.

 Facebook, Instagram, Twitter, and even Snapchat have all become less about your narrow group of friends and more about a wider bevy of interests, people, and brands.
 Effectively, they’re all publishers of content first and foremost.
 That alone tells you how important the content itself is.